Musings

 Browsing the racks would be hardest, whilst knowing that the shopkeeper only stocks Malayalam movies on 3 rows.
 Trying ever so hard to find something that skipped people's attention, something stacked so far away from eyesight, taking the CD from within it's cover to check if there has been a mistaken placement.
 Oh, those moments!

-We also brought cassettes from these shops - namely Al Rafa and Mansoor Videos, and it seems that we often purchased tapes collections like 'Hits of Yesudas' or 'Hits of M.G Sreekumar', rather than movie-specific soundtracks.
+We also bought cassettes from these shops - namely Al Rafa and Mansoor Videos, and it seems we often purchased tape collections like Hits of Yesudas or Hits of M.G.
+Sreekumar, rather than movie-specific soundtracks.
 It was a throwback to the soundtracks that used to make us go 'wow' during a bygone era

-Later, when East Coast and Saina started distributing pocket sized CD's and made them available in department stores like Lulu, it started becoming a regular in our shopping cart.
-It eventually became a thing of the past.
+Later, when East Coast and Saina started distributing pocket-sized CD's and made them available in department stores like Lulu, it started becoming a regular in our shopping cart.

 Just like that, we never knew that we were making memories with each movie night.
-Each accidental CD pick, each comedy scene, every squirm during an intimate scene and each visit to the video store quietly weaving itself into our story
+Each accidental CD pick, each comedy scene, every squirm during an intimate scene, and each visit to the video store quietly weaving itself into our story.

 Comments